aamir4hmed/MyBlog/README.md

 	 	- Generate an API Key
 		- Referred to https://www.twilio.com/docs/tutorials to implement 2FA

 	- Create a google,facebook application to generate APPID and key for 	omniauth

 	- Implement Doorkeeper with Oauth to generate UID, Access Tokens for Oauth

 	- Implement Bootstrap v4 for simple UI design

-	- Install the gems: bundle install
+	- bundle install
+	Installs the gems in the Gemfile
-	- Migrate the database: rake db:migrate
+	- rake db:migrate
+	Migrates the database
 	- Get a copy of application.yml for required env var data
 	- Run the application

 # Important gems/libraries installed:

 	- authy:

-		- authy to integrate 2 Factor Authentication to MyBlog
+		authy to integrate 2 Factor Authentication to MyBlog

 	- oauth2, doorkeeper:

-		- oauth2, doorkeeper to generate access tokens and enable Oauth for New Blog
+		oauth2, doorkeeper to generate access tokens and enable Oauth for New Blog

 	- omniauth-facebook, omniauth-google-oauth2:

-		- Login using Facebook/Google
+		Login using Facebook/Google

 	- figaro:

-		- Setting up the environment variables
+		Setting up the environment variables

 	- bcrypt:

-		- Bcrpt to encrypt password
+		Bcrpt to encrypt password

 	- bootstrap:

-		- bootstrap for implementing UI design.
+		bootstrap for implementing UI design.

 # Deployment using Heroku: